 In developing the Situational Leadership® Model, Dr. Hersey used a task-specific lens to examine the core, common and critical competencies best associated with effective leaders.

 “Leadership is any attempt to influence.”

 His findings can best be described by his simplistic definition of leadership, “Leadership is any attempt to influence.”
 Our years of experience have shown us that the best leaders are those that can successfully influence up, down and across the organization, impacting business results by driving behavior change.
 To that end, The Center for Leadership Studies has used the Situational Leadership® Model as the foundation of its Influence Curriculum.
 The curriculum focuses on developing critical influence competencies, such as trust, believability, credibility and resiliency, and is designed to allow your leaders to answer the following questions:

 - How do I build influence potential?
 (Leveraging Your Power to Influence)

 - How do I drive performance and behavior change?
-(Coaching to Build Capacity)
+(Situational Coaching®)